CarDioLogic/benchmarking-hospitalar-project/README.md

 - HTML, CSS, tailwind
 - PostgreSQL

-### Configuration
-Update the `appsettings.json` file with your database connection string.
-Make sure you have a database in MSSQL server macthing the connection string

 ## Usage
 - Login as a basic user to visualize data.
 - Login as a coordinator to visualize data, manage data and goals, create basic users, and send notifications.